Laird

 pushes on the gas pedal to provide different in-between

-gear ratio, and that ratio would have to be selected to allow
+one gear ratio, and that ratio would have to be selected to

-engine and keeps the engine operating at an appropriate speed.
+the engine and keeps the engine operating at an appropriate

-torque converters with coolant, radiators and hoses — all of
+need torque converters with coolant, radiators and hoses —

-which cause loss of power and efficiency.
-Gogins invented a
+all of which cause loss of power and efficiency.
+Gogins

-from each other on the input shaft.
-The first pair of cams
+across from each other on the input shaft.
+The first pair of

-provides engine drive and the second pair of cams provides
+cams provides engine drive and the second pair of cams

-load drive.
-The first pair drives the output shaft and the
+provides load drive.
+The first pair drives the output shaft

-along cam-driven oscillating levers.
-When the PTO is at a
+takeoff along cam-driven oscillating levers.
+When the PTO is

 Fechner said, Gogins' transmission will have an infinite